Women, Gender, and Sexuality Studies News

 CLA OUSTANDING SENIORS of 2013 in WGSS

-Adelyn Vigran, WS minor; Laura Tanner, WS Major; Emily Barton (Gender and Science student);not shown: Chloe Tull, WS minor
+Adelyn Vigran, WGSS minor; Laura Tanner, WGSS Major; Emily Barton (Gender and Science student);not shown: Chloe Tull, WGSS minor

 Dr. Norma Cardenas, Laura Tanner and President Ray